 According to the recent Gallup Study: It takes a pay increase of 20% to lure employees away from managers that engage them.

 Great managers reduce turnover more effectively than any other role in your organization.

 At MorganHR, we have listened to clients and our SimplyMerit customers.
 The questions managers have about compensation are often the same.
 They range from understanding compensation in their organization to being equipped to have the best conversations with their employees.
 After we dig a bit deeper, the reasons behind the questions are also the same, people want to feel valued, engaged, have the transparency and feedback to make an impact.
 They want to feel fulfilled at work and in their personal lives.

 How can we set our leaders up for success?

 At MorganHR, our Auxin Group Development program has designed a series of sessions to help leaders have engaging compensation conversations.
 Our goal is to provide a safe place for leaders to learn, collaborate, and practice.
-We want leaders to not only be able to answer questions but, have the confidence to invite the conversations!
+We want leaders to be able to answer questions and have the confidence to invite conversations!

 All of our workshops are 60 minutes while keeping the busy leader in mind!

 Join us for our complimentary session, What Your Employee Really Wants To Know, on December 14th!
 Click Here To Register